 In our Mediate Your Life training, we offer what is called a Self-Connection Process.
-This process integrates components of Compassionate Communication (Nonviolent Communication/NVC) with mindfulness and a 3-chair mediation framework that provides different "maps" to navigate life's challenges and difficult conversations.
+This process integrates components of Compassionate Communication (Nonviolent Communication/NVC) with mindfulness and a 3-chair mediation framework that provides different "maps" to navigate life's challenges and difficult conversations, and collaborate based in giving and receiving from the heart.

-The Self-Connection Process map supports you to find the inner "3rd chair" of awareness.
-From this place, you can observe and feel the inner "opposing chairs" conversations of thoughts and feelings, and effectively navigate the storminess and rough terrains of conflict to connect in a way that leads to well being and new possibilities for solutions.
+The first map is the map of the Self-Connection Process, which gives you the ability to locate and anchor yourself in the inner "3rd chair" of mediating presence and awareness.
+Self-connection is not just connection with one's individual, personal, separate sense of self, but rather connection with the larger, more expansive and interconnected experience of "Self."
+From this perspective of Self as mediating presence, you can metaphorically observe the inner "opposing chairs" conversations of your thoughts and feelings, and effectively navigate the storminess and rough terrains of inner and outer conflict in a way that leads to well being and new possibilities and solutions.

 The Steps of the Self-Connection Process: Breath, Body, Need